FigureTechnologies/object-store-gateway/README.md

 Note that the data returned from this service is raw bytes, and will have to be interpreted in whatever data format is expected.

+## Client
+There is a client library provided to help facilitate making requests to this service.
+This can be used to construct a jwt for requests to facilitate authentication if you do not already have another means of generating a jwt.